CRISES IN THE CAPITALIST SYSTEM

 2. Rise of Dictatorship Governments in Europe.

-The emergence of totalitarian regimes increased global tensions:
+Emergence of totalitarian regimes increased global tensions:

 • Fascism in Italy under Benito Mussolini (1922).